legends2k/spirit-of-cpp/hints.md

 * Systemic issues
 > Lesser the number of abstractions/layers between you and raw metal, the better.
 * Explain C++ exposing the underlying machine openly by having minimal abstractions
+* For the ones where abstractions are provided, they’re zero cost!
+> What distinguishes C++ from most other languages is that, while the other languages have implemented these abstractions at the cost of runtime performance, C++ has always strived to implement its abstractions at zero cost at runtime.
+> Only language that provides programmers the ability to write an expressive and robust code base while still having the ability to target almost any hardware platform or real-time requirements.
 * C++ believes in programmer intelligence since it knows its speakers are system programmers or the like

 # Data: C++ vs Others